andybalham/blog-source-code/blog-posts/step-function-task-tokens-failures.md

 }
 ```

-With this code in place, we can write a [unit test](https://github.com/andybalham/blog-task-tokens-part-2/blob/master/tests/LoanProcessor.test.ts) to send such a request with 'No callback' as the `nameOrNumber` and then see what happens.
+With this code in place, we can write a [unit test](https://github.com/andybalham/blog-task-tokens-part-2/blob/master/tests/LoanProcessor.test.ts) to send a request with 'No callback' as the `nameOrNumber` and then see what happens.
 The result is shown below.

 ![Event history showing the task timed out error](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/step-function-task-tokens/event-history-task-timed-out.png?raw=true)